Fortress Security System Review

 Designed to watch over doors and windows, Fortress’ Door/Window Contact alerted us when a door was opened.
 If no one is home and the system was armed, that would be a cause for concern that we’d check in on immediately.

 Given its simple mechanism, the Fortress Door/Window Contact is a reliable intrusion detector.
-Our only gripe, if we were to have one, is that it’s relatively large compared to other door/window sensors and Fortress doesn’t offer a smaller version, unlike Abode.
+Our only gripe, if we were to have one, is that it’s relatively large compared to other door/window sensors and Fortress doesn’t offer a smaller version, unlike abode, which you can read about more in our abode review.
 Fortunately, the sensor is white with curved edges, so it blended in nicely with our door.

 Fortress Remote Fob